vorSherer/code-201-prework/prework/windows/4_install_tree.md

 ##### Step 2: Add the Tree program to your Path.

 At this point, you have now installed tree onto your computer, but you still cannot use the command because it's not added to your Path.
 If you were to try to type `tree` in git bash now you would see and error like `bash: tree command not found`.
-This is becasue git bash doesn't know where to look to find the program that we just installed.
+This is because git bash doesn't know where to look to find the program that we just installed.
 By adding it to our path, we will be giving our git bash a direct path to find our tree program.

 - Open your system settings. ( On windows 10 you can right click on the start menu and navigate to settings ).

 - You should see a search bar.
 Type `env` and the search will populate with a couple options.
-Choose the option that says "Edit the System Enviroment Settings".
+Choose the option that says "Edit the System Environment Settings".
 ![](https://i.imgur.com/ZT7xvD9.png)

 - A small window will pop-up.
-At the bottomm, directly above the cancel button, is another button that says Enviroment Variables.
+At the bottom, directly above the cancel button, is another button that says Environment Variables.
 Click that.
 ![](https://i.imgur.com/IjkiSrk.png)

 - Another window will pop-up.
-This is where you can see all of your enviroment variables.
+This is where you can see all of your environment variables.
 Click on the one that says PATH, and then click edit.
 ![](https://i.imgur.com/t25DE7n.png)

 - Finally, this last page will show you all of the things that are attached to your PATH.
 If you have installed VS Code you may seem it in here!
 Click on New and you'll see a text entry box appear in the middle of the page.
-Copy this line :`C:/Program Files/Tree/bin` and paste it in that entry field.
+Copy this line: `C:/Program Files/Tree/bin` and paste it in that entry field.
 Hit enter and then make sure to click Okay on all 3 previous boxes!
 ![](https://i.imgur.com/1RmmVdh.png)

 Now at this point when you type `tree` in git bash, git bash will look at your path, look in the bin folder, and will find the tree program and will execute it.
 If it doesn't work then restart your computer and try again.

-If it doesn't work, or at any point if you run into difficulties, then stop and let your instructor know.
+If it doesn't work, or at any point, if you run into difficulties, then stop and let your instructor know.
 They will help you set this up during the first couple days of class!

 ### [⇐ Previous](3_git.md) | [Back to README ⇒](../../../../)